rafaelsoares1984/customer/README.md

           **Windows**<br>
           `./mvnw.cmd clean install`

-          After the command is finished, you can run other<br>
+          After the command is finished, you can run the app<br>
                `./mvnw spring-boot:run`

         - Test App

-          Enter a prompt  of command and enter the instruction<br>
+          Enter a prompt of command and enter an instruction<br>
                `mvn test`

         - Build App

-          Enter a prompt  of command and enter the instruction<br>
+          Enter a prompt of command and enter as instruction<br>
                `mvn clean install spring-boot:repackage` <br>
-          This instruction also test of app
+          This instruction also tests the app

         - Apache Deploy